 What you may lose out on, in portability

 - There is no standardization of policy wordings in the industry.
 If you’ve been holding a 1 lakh policy and the new insurer you are shifting to doesn’t offer coverage below 2 lakhs, then you could end up paying a higher premium.

 - Also, you may lose out on the accumulated no-claim-bonus.
 You may be able to carry out your NCB to the new policy, but your premium will be calculated on the enhanced cover.
 Say you have been paying a premium of Rs.1000 for a one lakh cover.
 And, because you haven’t made any claims, NCB enhanced your sum assured to 1.3 lakhs for the same premium of Rs.1000.
 When you switch your insurer, the coverage will be calculated at 1.3 lakhs and you may have to pay up a higher premium (may be Rs.1300) as your premium, thus losing out on the discounted premium.

-Your portability in 6 simple steps
+Portability of health insurance in 6 simple steps

 Step 1: Like mentioned earlier, apply to the new insurer 45 days before the existing policy runs out.